technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

 Your task is to deliver an Executive Overview Document summarizing Trey Research’s VPN requirements, potential solutions, and key benefits of adopting Contoso’s recommended VPN architecture.

-**Note**: You will be using **Trey Research - VPN Technical Overview** document as a base reference document shared by Trey Research.
+**Note**: You will be using **Trey Research - VPN Technical Overview** document as a base reference the document shared by Trey Research.

 ## Exercise #1: Create a Copilot Page
 The reference document shared by Trey Research contains key information about Trey Research's operations, existing IT infrastructure, and VPN needs.
-As a Infrastructure solution consultant, you will reference document to draft the proposal.
+As a Infrastructure solution consultant, you will reference this document to draft the proposal.

 ### Task 1: Access Copilot and Start a Conversation
 1. If you have a Microsoft 365 tab open in your Microsoft Edge browser, then select it now; otherwise, open a new tab and enter the following URL: +++https://www.office.com+++ to go to the Microsoft 365 home page.